Making the tools for aiglets.

 You want to obtain a 'Square Head Bolt' with a 1/2 inch to 3/4 inch square head.
-A brass bolt if you can find one but mild steel will work also.
-These can be found at any hardware store. make sure you get one with enough length so that you can use the threaded part for a handle or long enough to mount into a piece of wood dowel as a handle.
+A brass bolt is what you want as my experience with a mild steel bolt, no matter how polished, leave marks that need to be polished out later.
+These may be found at any hardware store, but most likely you will need to order them online after a search.
+Make sure you get one with enough length so that you can mount it into a piece of wood dowel as a handle.

 When you are at the hardware store shopping for a bolt, remember to pick up a set of small needle files.

 You will want to hold the bolt in a vise so you can work on the top.
 Start by making a small quarter circle groove on one side with a file.
 You should use a file that is about 1/8th of an inch across and no larger.
 Once you have the small groove filed in, repeat with a larger file on the other side.
 Use a file that is 1/4 inch in diameter for this larger groove.

 The center groove will be the hardest to form as it will be small at one side and large at the other side.
 Start by making a shallow groove with your smallest file across the face of the bolt.
 This is the small end.
 Take a larger file and file at an upward angle to form the shape of the other end.
 Once you have the ends about how you like them you now need to made a smooth section of a cone between the two places where you have started filing.
 Keep an eye on the drawing and try to copy that as much as possible.

 After you have the grooves cut, you will need to start sanding with finer and finer grits of sandpaper until the metal has no visible scratches and has no sharp edges.